 Advanced Training – Service Dogs

 During our training courses, some dogs prove to be quick studies in basic obedience.
 Expressing an eagerness to learn and do more, these canines are then given advanced training to become service dogs.
 The Americans with Disabilities Act states that “Service animals are defined as dogs that are individually trained to do work or perform tasks for an individual with disabilities.
 The task(s) performed by the dog must be directly related to the person’s disability.”
-Our scope at Cell Dogs includes: Autism Service Dogs, PTSD Service Dogs, and Wheelchair Service Dogs.
-This training program typically requires an additional six to nine months.
+This training program typically requires an additional nine to twelve months.
+At Cell Dogs, we train service dogs to support individuals with emotional, psychological and physical challenges or disabilities.

 Following changes announced in March 2021, Cell Dogs started a new training program to address the airline industry’s new expectations regarding the travel of Emotional Support Animals (ESAs).
 We have developed a customized evaluation and training program for individuals who truly need their ESA/pet dog to accompany them in public.
 For more details, contact us or read our blog.